JoseSK999/floresta-docs/src/ch07-00-peer-to-peer-networking.md

 The `open_non_proxy_connection` function will first retrieve the peer's network address and port from the provided `LocalAddress`.
 Then it will attempt to establish a TCP connection using `transport::connect` (implemented in the `transport` module, which handles both the v1 and v2 transport protocols).

 If successful, we get the transport reader and writer, which are of type `ReadTransport` and `WriteTransport`, defined in _p2p_wire/transport.rs_.
 Respectively, these two types wrap a `tokio` `ReadHalf<TcpStream>`, for receiving data, and a `WriteHalf<TcpStream>`, for sending data to the peer.
+We also get the transport protocol enum, with two possible variants, `V1` or `V2`.

 It then sets up an 'actor', that is, an independent component that reads incoming messages and communicates them to the 'actor receiver'.
 The actor is effectively a transport reader wrapper.